 We dinghy-ed back to Ocean Star at around 3:30 in time to meet Willy!
 Willy is a man who has been visiting Ocean Star for years, and he comes to tell us about the history of Bequia.
 Bequia is famous for its whaling tradition, and they usually hunt one or two whales per year.
-Willy buys some of the meat and bones from the whalers to make into jewelry.
-He usually brings his jewelry aboard for us to look at by tiny sailboat, but since the weather has been so rough, he had to catch a ride on a motorboat from a friend.
+Willy buys some of the meat and bones from the whalers to make it into jewelry.
+He usually brings his jewelry aboard for us to look at by a tiny sailboat, but since the weather has been so rough, he had to catch a ride on a motorboat from a friend.
 His pieces consisted of whale teeth, little sculptures made of whale bones, shark teeth, coconut rings, coral bracelets, and more!
 There was so much beautiful jewelry to look at, so we all crowded around for awhile.
 A few of us got some items, and some for family and friends back home.
 Willy was very nice and gave us all hand bumps while saying “respect.”
 What a guy.

 Later we had a delicious dinner and circled around for squeeze.
 I asked, “If you could listen to one song for the rest of your life, what would it be?”
 After dinner, we had Oceanography!
 We learned about all things saltwater (a continuation of yesterday’s lesson that was centered around freshwater).
 We wrapped up, and now I’m here writing the blog.
 Tomorrow is a mystery!
 Every day holds something new and exciting.
 Stay tuned for more!